Symptoms and Diagnosis

 There are many symptoms associated with depression, and some will vary depending on the individual.
 However, some of the most common symptoms are listed below.
 If you have several of these symptoms for more than two weeks, you may have depression.

-- feelings of excessive guilt or worthlessness
+- feelings of hopelessness, pessimism

 - feeling like life is not worth living